• Skip to primary navigation

 As always I am thankful to have these moments with William and to live in such a beautiful place.
 I am also thankful that the deer have kept their distance from my garden and that Mother Nature has provided us with an abundance of delicious fruits and vegetables for me to play with in the kitchen.

-Take the zucchini (please take some) for instance.
+Take the zucchini (please take some).
 I only planted 2 seeds and I have more than I know what to do with.
-It’s been grilled, roasted, stuffed and pancaked, but my favorite new recipe are these little cakes.
+It's been grilled, roasted, stuffed and pancaked, but my favorite new recipe are these little cakes.
 Enjoy!

 Yucatan Squash Cakes